 Another form of immunotherapy is a tablet that a patient places under the tongue until it dissolves.
 These sublingual medications are used to treat some pollen allergies.

-It is unwise to replace allergy medications with natural treatments, however, acupuncture, herbs, and/or supplements might find a place alongside your prescribed allergy medication regimen.
-Allergy sufferers who eat well, get plenty of sleep, and are informed and proactive with regard to allergic rhinitis will often experience desired effects.
+It is unwise to replaceallergy medications with natural treatments, however, acupuncture, herbs, and/or supplements might find a place alongside your prescribed allergy medication regimen.
+Allergy sufferers who eat well, get plenty of sleep, and are informed and proactive concerning allergic rhinitis will often experience the desired effects.